basho/rfc/open/ts_timestamp_data_type.md

 ### Alternate plan (strict compliance)

+1. Define and implement mechanism for storing cluster-wide default time zone

-1. Parse any binary that arrives in a timestamp field (determined by consulting the DDL).
-Ignore any time zone, assume local time.
-Convert to UTC.
+2. Parse any binary that arrives in a `timestamp` field (determined by consulting the DDL).
+Ignore any explicit time zone, assume default time.
+Convert to UTC for storage.
     * This by itself is a legitimate 1.4 release, albeit one that would annoy some users

-2. Add keywords to lexer/parser
+3. Add keywords to lexer/parser
     * `timestamp` (when used in queries)
         * Probably silently discard when used outside table definition
     * `without time zone`